f-guitart/sumapp/README.md

-# Multiplication Game
+# Addition & Subtraction Game

-A browser-based multiplication game designed for children to practice multiplication tables (1×1 to 10×10) with adaptive difficulty and multiple player profiles.
+A browser-based math game designed for children to practice one-digit addition and subtraction with adaptive difficulty and multiple player profiles.

 ## Features